-17.2.
-Access Methods
+14.2.
+Access Methods and Operator Classes

 The pg_am table contains one row for every index access method.
-Support for the heap access method is built into PostgreSQL, but all other access methods are described in pg_am.
-The schema is shown in Table 17-1.
+Support for access to regular tables is built into PostgreSQL, but all index access methods are described in pg_am.
+It is possible to add a new index access method by defining the required interface routines and then creating a row in pg_am --- but that is far beyond the scope of this chapter.